balajikris/ms-rest-jsauth/README.md

 The intent of this project is to bundle authentication functionality into Azure SDK libraries for Node/Javascript, provided by [AzureSDKTeam](https://www.npmjs.com/~windowsazure)

+### How to create an Azure Active Directory Application

+Please follow the steps provided over [here](./app-creation.md).

 ### How to run the sample

 1. Install dependencies - `npm install`.